Koszul complexes and spectra of projective hypersurfaces with isolated singularities

-For this, it is enough to show
+\nin For this, it is enough to show \htt{1.8.5}{}

-However, the first equality is equivalent to the vanishing of $D_i(D_0(M))$ for $i\ne 0$ by Lemma~(1.4), and follows from (1.6.2) in Corollary~(1.6) together with Lemma~(1.5) applied to $D_0(M)$.
-The second equality follows for instance from the local duality (1.1.4) for $i=0$ together with (1.6.2) in Corollary~(1.6) applied to $N$.
-Thus (1.8.5) is proved.
-This finishes the proof of Theorem~1. \ms\nin {\bf Remarks~1.9.} (i) Corollary~2 can also be deduced from \cite[Thm.~3.1]{Di2}.
-Indeed, by the argument in Section~2 in loc.~cit., we can deduce
+\nin However, the first equality is equivalent to the vanishing of $D_i(D_0(M))$ for $i\ne 0$ by Lemma~L1.4{1.4}, and follows from (1.6.2{1.6.2}) in Corollary~C1.6{1.6} and Proposition~P1.5{1.5} applied to $D_0(M)$.
+The second equality follows for instance from the local duality (1.1.4{1.1.4}) for $i=0$ together with (1.6.2{1.6.2}) in Corollary~C1.6{1.6} applied to $N$.
+Thus (1.8.5{1.8.5}) is proved.
+This finishes the proof of Theorem~T1{1}. \htt{R1.9}{}\msn {\bf Remarks~1.9.} (i) Corollary~C2{2} can be deduced also from \cite[Thm.~3.1]{Di2}.
+Indeed, by the argument in Section~2 there, we can deduce \htt{1.9.1}{}